Vasco-jofra/Vasco-jofra.github.io/_articles/2020-10-02-codeql-kernel.md

 | 10  | 24              | rapl_pmus          | call to kzalloc | 1             |
 | ... | ...             | ...                | ...             | ...           |

 I'll leave it to the you to choose the one you want.
-There at least 2 that work well, but probably many other work as well. ;)
+There at least 2 that work, but probably many other work as well. ;)

 ## Improving it further
 If we wanted to improve it further we could see if there is a path (and its call stack depth) from a syscall (our interface with the kernel) to a call to one of these function pointers.
+This way we could be sure the function pointer is called in a specific syscall and we can sort by call stack depth to look for the best ones.

 ## Conclusion
 CodeQL is pretty cool and can be used to find bugs by modelling vulnerability classes but also to help in some exploitation scenarios.
-Here we looked for structures with function pointers, but we could have also looked for structures of a certain size if that was a restriction and probably many other things I can think of right now.
+Here we looked for structures with function pointers, but we could have also looked for structures of a certain size if that was a restriction and probably many other things I can't think of right now.

 ## Full code
 ```ql